mono/website/docs/advanced/pinvoke/dllmap.md

 -   `cpu` This is the name of the architecture for which the mapping should be applied.
 Allowed values are: x86, x86-64, sparc, ppc, s390, s390x, arm, armv8 (AArch64), mips, alpha, hppa, ia64.
 -   `wordsize` you can use this to differentiate between 32 and 64 bit systems.
 The possible values are : 32 and 64.

 The attribute value for both attributes can be a comma-separated list of the allowed values.
 Additionally, the first character may be a '!' to reverse the meaning.
-An attribute value of `!windows,osx`, for example, would mean that the entry is considered on all operating systems, except on Windows and OS X.
+An attribute value of `!windows,osx`, for example, would mean that the entry is considered on all operating systems, except on Windows and macOS.

 No spaces are allowed in any part of the value.